Philip van Staden: Political career

 In 2005, Van Staden entered politics again.
 In 2008, he was elected to serve on the party's Gauteng provincial executive committee.
 He was the regional leader of the party in Pretoria from 2009 to 2016, the party's provincial organiser from 2009 to 2011, the party's mayoral candidate in the City of Tshwane Metropolitan Municipality in 2011 and a Tshwane city councillor between 2011 and 2014.
 In 2013, he was elected as the deputy provincial leader of the party, a position he currently still holds.
 He also serves as member of the party's federal council.

 In 2014 he was elected as a Member of the Gauteng Provincial Legislature.
 As a member of the provincial legislature, he served on the programming, rules, local government and traditional affairs, roads and transport, petitions, ethics and human resources committees.

 In 2019 he stood as a parliamentary candidate from Gauteng and was subsequently elected to the National Assembly and sworn in on 22 May 2019.
 He is a member of the Portfolio Committee on Health.

+Van Staden was re-elected to the National Assembly in the 2024 general election.